dsb-comp-phys/FakeShop/README.md

 # FakeShop
-React-Redux Project
+A fake clothing website that uses React-Redux.

-This project does NOT contain original CSS!
-The focus of this project is on react-redux.
+**NOTE:** This project does **NOT** contain original CSS (as the purpose of the project is to apply what I have learned about react-redux) and closely follows a tutorial!

 The tutorial being followed can be found [here](https://youtu.be/0W6i5LYKCSI).